moadams847/ITS-app-password-generator/README.md

 ## Motivation

-I started this project to automate an aspect of the work I do as an ITS support officer at the University Of Ghana Computing System.
+I started this project to automate an aspect of the work I did as an ITS support officer at the University Of Ghana Computing System.

 ## URL